ayush-2909/CloudLabs-demo/JupyterWithFargate.md

 ### Step 7: Troubleshooting

 - If Jupyter does not open:
-- Wait 2–3 minutes after lab launch (container startup time)
+- Wait 2–3 minutes after Environment launch (container startup time)
 - Ensure URL is opened exactly as provided
 - Use Chrome or Edge browser
 - Recheck password (case-sensitive)